-5.4 Accuracy
+- 3.4 Accuracy - = the data must be accurate and, if necessary, kept up to date

-- = the data must be accurate and, if necessary, kept up to date - Every effort must be made to delete or rectify inaccurate or incomplete data
+Every effort must be made to delete or rectify inaccurate or incomplete data

-5.5 Storage limitation
+3.5 Storage limitation

-- = do not store data for longer than is necessary for the purposes for which the data are processed - ✓ If the purpose is fully achieved, the data must either be (definitively) erased or (fully) anonymised - ✓ The adequate retention period depends on the purpose → case-by-case analysis - !
+- = do not store data for longer than is necessary for the purposes for which the data are processed - If the purpose is fully achieved, the data must either be (definitively) erased or (fully) anonymised - ✓ The adequate retention period depends on the purpose → case-by-case analysis - !
 Data cannot be retained forever only because it might perhaps be useful one day !

-5.6 Accountability
+3.6 Accountability

-- = implement appropriate measures + be able in demonstrate compliance
+- = implement appropriate measures + be able demonstrate compliance

 - How?

-- ✓ Organisational and technical measures
+- Organisational and technical measures

-✓ Transparency towards the data subject and the CNPD
+- Maintaining documentation demonstrating compliance with the GDPR requirements - Transparency towards the data subject and the CNPD